Zh-cy/DeepVO/README.md

 train & test
 ------------------------------
 * dp_train.py
-  before training make a checkpoint saving folder to save the checkpoints like 1_lstm, 2_lstm...
+  before training I will create a checkpoint saving folder to save the checkpoints like 1_lstm, 2_lstm...
-  I have also tried bidirectional lstm, but it doesn't converge.
+  I have tried bidirectional lstm, but it doesn't converge.
 I didn't delete this module, so you can still make a test

     * *train from start*
     python3 dp_train.py --folder 1 --lr_base 0.0001 --epoch_max 100 --epoch_lr_decay 100 --initial_epoch 1 --dropout 0.5 --beta 50 --gpu 2